agilegardenclub/public-garden/DesignGoals.md

 This is not an advantage of AGC over other systems, this is just the entry ticket.
 Fortunately, Jenna has excellent records for her garden that we can use to verify whether or not we can achieve this design goal.

-The public garden site now has the ability to represent
+The public garden site now has the ability to represent multiple gardens.
+This means that we can not simply illustrate a single, non-trivial garden, but multiple non-trivial gardens.
+For example, we could illustrate Jesse's garden or one or more of Common Threads gardens.

 #### Issue: representing a real, non-trivial community.